gitfname/BetterStudio--TodoList/README.md

    $ npm run dev
    ```

-3. The development server will start running at `http://127.0.0.1:5173`. ( usualy it runs on port 5173. but in case of you get the <span style="color:'red';">port is busy</span> error. then read the read the **Changing Port Number** section below ) Open your web browser and navigate to this URL to access the application.
+3. The development server will start running at `http://127.0.0.1:5173`. ( usualy it runs on port 5173. but in case of you get the <span style="color:'red';">port is busy</span> error. then read the **Changing Port Number** section below ) Open your web browser and navigate to this URL to access the application.

 ## Build